Frequently Asked Questions

 Sibling applications are processed independently.
 It is our desire to give siblings/families the opportunity to stay together, however, that is not always possible.
 We do our best to keep families informed throughout the process, as well as keeping our website current with class availability.

 All Admissions fees are one-time, non-refundable fees that do not go toward the price of tuition.

 Does my student have to take the ISEE Admissions Assessment before applying?
 What is ISEE?

 ISEE is an assessment provided by a third-party vendor for students applying in 3rd-12th grade.
 Students can register on the ISEE website to take the exam before or after applying to GRACE.
 Completion of ISEE is an essential step in the admissions process that must be completed before moving further in the process, so if taken before, it can expedite the time spent in the admissions process.
 Your student can take ISEE at any testing site or in the comfort of your own home.

 What documents are required to apply for the LEAP program for students with learning differences?

 First, please visit the learning differences page on our website to learn about program requirements, specific criteria, and availability.
-Qualified candidates for admissions to the LEAP program is determined through the GRACE Admissions process.
+Qualified candidates for admission to the LEAP program are determined through the GRACE Admissions process.
 To apply, a student must meet program criteria and have a diagnosed learning disability that is outlined in a psycho-educational evaluation that has been administered within the last 3 years.
-If you have specific questions about our LEAP program, please contact Dominque Reid, LEAP Director at [email protected].
+If you have specific questions about our LEAP program, please contact Dominique Reid, LEAP Director at [email protected].